AidanJReid/claire/README.md

 ### Features Left to Implement

 - **Filter** - Particularly useful for certain symptoms or for specific aches.
 This would be added as the number of available treatments grow.
 Now, it's relatively manageable.
-- **Product Drill** ability to 'zoom' into treatment, see the various health benefits and perhaps a youtube tutorial showcasing treament.
+- **Product Drill** - The ability to 'zoom' into treatment, see the various health benefits and perhaps a youtube tutorial showcasing treament.

 ## Technologies Used